 Rather than focusing on acceptance and finding meaning in storytelling, reality therapy is focused on problem-solving and finding practical solutions for specific goals.
 The foundation of this type of therapy is the idea that our problems stem from disconnection from people in our lives, and that creating or mending these connections will help to solve them (William Glasser Institute, 2010).

 The most important question in reality therapy is one that should be constantly asked:

 “Is what I am doing getting me closer to the people I need?”

-If this type of therapy sounds like one that could be useful to you or your clients, read on to learn about three worksheets that can help.
+If this type of therapy sounds like one that could be useful to you or your clients, read on to learn about two worksheets that can help.